Educational Materials and Resources

 Administrative Dismissal

 Students who violate the University’s ethical policies and standards including, but not limited to, the Student Code of Conduct policies, may be subject to immediate administrative dismissal.
 Students who have been dismissed due to violation of the Student Code of Conduct policies, or due to any other legal or ethical matter, do not qualify for re-entry to the University.
-See
+See and for additional information.

 National University Dean’s List